obsidian-html/obsidian-html/readme.md

 # Features
 ## Not supported
-- Tags (you can use them in Obsidian, but they are ignored in the conversion)
+- Inline tags (you can use them in Obsidian, but they are ignored in the conversion).
+Frontmatter tags are converted to a tag list, see below.
 - Possibly a lot more

 ## Conversion of Obsidian type links